-Describes the history, geology and environmental setting of several mines in the Cinnamon Gulch area and characterized constituent loading during high and low flow in Cinnamon Gulch.
+This publication describes the history, geology and environmental setting of several mines in the Cinnamon Gulch area and characterized constituent loading during high and low water flow in Cinnamon Gulch.
 The sites were selected based on the results of an abandoned mine inventory completed by the CGS in 1993.
 Digital PDF download.
 OF-05-01D